gbif/hp-new-zealand/get-involved.md

 * benefits that have occurred through the use or mobilisation of biodiversity data
 * new tools for collecting, managing or using biodiversity data

-Please send a news item, or suggestions for news items, to XXXX.
+Please send a news item, or suggestions for news items, to [gbif.newzealand+nodemanager@gmail.com](mailto:gbif.newzealand+nodemanager@gmail.com).

 ### Help spread the word